 The pandemic will throw a wrench into any big celebrations, but there are a few tree related activities to find in the state.

-- Arbor Day Celebrations at Arbor Day Farm – Arbor Day Farm in Nebraska City celebrates the tree planter’s holiday all weekend.
-Arbor Lodge Mansion will have FREE admission April 30-May 2.
-Hands-on activities, orchard tours, and more activities will be held around the farm all weekend.
-Admission to the Tree Adventure may be required.
+- Arbor Day Celebrations at Arbor Day Farm – Arbor Day Farm in Nebraska City celebrates the tree planter’s holiday all weekend as well as the 50th anniversary of the Arbor Day Foundation.
+Arbor Lodge Mansion will have FREE admission April 29 through May 1.

-- TREEmendous Arbor Day Celebration – Lauritzen Gardens, 100 Bancroft St., Omaha, will have an Arbor Day celebration on April 30 from 9 a.m. to 5 p.m.
-Enjoy tree-themed educational activities for families and a free tree seedling will be given to the first 100 households visiting that day.
-Don’t skip walks through the arboretum and the woodland trail!
+- Arbor Day Celebration – Lauritzen Gardens, 100 Bancroft St., Omaha, will have an Arbor Day celebration on Friday, April 29, from 9 a.m. to 5 p.m.
+The first 100 households visiting that day.
+Don’t skip walks through the arboretum and the woodland trail.
 This event is included with regular garden admission and is free for garden members.

 Interesting tree facts for Arbor Day